 - Have somebody else incorporate the BV on your behalf to prevent the inclusion in the deed of incorporation; and/or,

-- Have somebody else manage the BV on your behalf to prevent the inclusion with the Dutch Chamber of Commerce as Director; and/or,
+- Have somebody else manage the BV on your behalf to prevent inclusion in the Dutch Chamber of Commerce as Director; and/or,

 - Have somebody transfer the shares at a later date (option agreement) in order to not be a shareholder initially;